 The Spread Of Islam In India

-It is also narrated that the King of Kodungallur, Cheraman Perumal, visited the Prophet, and several groups of Arab Muslim missionaries, led by figures such as Malik ibn Dinar and Sharaf ibn Malik, arrived in the Malabar region, spreading Islam and building numerous mosques, especially in the city of Kodungallur
+Islam’s journey into India started with several groups of Arab Muslim missionaries, led by figures such as Malik ibn Dinar and Sharaf ibn Malik.
+They arrived in the Malabar region, spreading Islam and building numerous mosques, especially in the city of Kodungallur.

 These early Muslim traders and missionaries played a significant role in the spread of Islam through their honest dealings and peaceful interactions with the local communities.
-As a result, Muslims were able to establish their faith across various ports and cities, where they built mosques and practiced their religious duties freely, benefiting from the trust placed in them by local rulers due to their vital role in the flourishing trade between the Arabian Peninsula and India
+As a result, Muslims were able to establish their faith across various ports and cities, where they built mosques and practiced their religious duties freely, benefiting from the trust placed in them by local rulers due to their vital role in the flourishing trade between the Arabian Peninsula and India.

 The Rashidun Caliphate’s Efforts For The Spread Of Islam In India